bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbits.md

 ### Given True Anomaly, Find Time Since Periapsis

-Given a value of the true anomaly $\nu$, the eccentric anomaly $E$ can be calculated from Eq. {eq}`eq:eccentric-anomaly-true-anomaly-ellipse`.
+Given a value of the true anomaly $\nu$, the eccentric anomaly $E$ can be calculated from @eq:eccentric-anomaly-true-anomaly-ellipse.
 Then, Kepler's Equation can be solved to find $M_e$, and the time since periapsis is found by:

 :::{math}
 :label: